-- Dr. Marisa Garshick, a board-certified dermatologist at MDCS Dermatology in New York City and an assistant clinical professor of dermatology at NewYork-Presbyterian/Weill Cornell Medical Center.
+- Dr. Marisa Garshick is a board-certified dermatologist at MDCS Dermatology in New York City and an assistant clinical professor of dermatology at NewYork-Presbyterian/Weill Cornell Medical Center.

-- Dr. Nkem Ugonabo, a board-certified dermatologist with advanced fellowship training in cosmetic dermatology and lasers at Union Derm in New York City.
+- Dr. Nkem Ugonabo is a board-certified dermatologist with advanced fellowship training in cosmetic dermatology and lasers at Union Derm in New York City.

-- Dr. Heidi Waldorf, a board-certified dermatologist and owner of Waldorf Dermatology Aesthetics
+- Dr. Heidi Waldorf is a board-certified dermatologist and owner of Waldorf Dermatology Aesthetics

-- Dr. David Rayhan, a board-certified dermatologist at Rayhan Dermatology in Huntington Beach, California.
+- Dr. David Rayhan is a board-certified dermatologist at Rayhan Dermatology in Huntington Beach, California.

 Why trust Select?